-The UW Master of Science in Healthcare Administration courses are completed online.
+The online UW Master of Science in Healthcare Administration courses are designed and taught by the same UW faculty who teach on campus.
 Students in UW Extended Campus degree programs often say the online format is a big factor in their ability to earn a degree.
-All course content is accessible online, from any device, through the program’s learning management system.
-You can watch lectures, participate in online forums with your classmates, and do homework whenever and wherever it’s convenient for you.
+You can watch lectures, participate in online forums with your classmates, and do homework whenever it’s convenient for you—all course content is accessible online from any device.
 Learn more about our online learning format.

 UW Healthcare Administration Course Descriptions